Phone: 501-624-5724

 Guiding Inquiry and Critical Thinking: STEAM uses these disciplines to guide student inquiry, dialogue, and critical thinking.
 It encourages students to explore real-world problems and engage in creative problem-solving.

-Learn more about our STEAM program by clicking the button to the right.
+Learn more about our STEAM program by clicking the button below.

 • Encourages regular exercise, reducing the risk of childhood obesity.